-The baitwell switch controls a pump mounted on a seacock in the bilge area.
+The baitwell switch controls a pump mounted on a seacock in the bilge.
 Two overflow drains allow circulation to keep bait alive.
-The baitwell pump, seacock, and washdown pump are accessible through the bilge hatch.
-The washdown pump is mounted in the bilge on the port stringer and is equipped with a pressure switch.
-Sea water is taken in through the seacock and a strainer on the pump filters the water.
-The filter must be cleaned as needed to avoid pump damage.
+The washdown pump is mounted on the stringer and is equipped with a pressure switch.
 Turn the main switches off if the pumps are not going to be used soon.
-The seacock should be closed when not in use.
+Boats that are equipped with generators and air conditioning have strainers installed, which filters the sea water.
+These filters must be cleaned as needed to avoid pump damage.
+Seacocks should be closed when not in use.